armoredvortex/ctf-writeups/about.md

+---
+layout: default
+title: About
+permalink: /about/
+---

 Hi!
 I'm Rachit

 I'm a Cyber Security Enthusiast and a Computer Science Student.
 I love to solve CTF challenges and learn new things.